April is Cancer Drive Month!

-Lockerby’s Kids Caring for Kids Cancer Drive Committee is gearing up for another successful year of raising money for the Northern Cancer Foundation.
+Lockerby Composite’s Kids Caring for Kids Cancer Drive Committee is gearing up for another successful year of raising money for the Northern Cancer Foundation.
 Did you know that every dollar raised in Sudbury STAYS in Sudbury at the Northern Cancer Foundation?
-That’s what makes this fundraiser a truly unique opportunity for the students and staff ay Lockerby to support our local community.
+That’s what makes this fundraiser a truly unique opportunity for the students and staff at Lockerby Composite to support our local community.
 So get involved!
-Lockerby is committed to a culture of caring in Sudbury.
+Lockerby Composite is committed to a culture of caring in Sudbury.

 How can you help?